Is McDonald's Corporation (MCD) a Keeper?

-McDonald’s Corporation (NYSE:MCD) went up by 0.17% from its latest closing price compared to the recent 1-year high of $247.05.
-The company’s stock price has collected 0.32% of gains in the last five trading sessions.
-MarketWatch.com reported 11 hours ago that Goldman Sachs, McDonald’s, tell employees to get vaccinated before coming back to work
+McDonald’s Corporation (NYSE:MCD) went up by 0.37% from its latest closing price compared to the recent 1-year high of $247.05.
+The company’s stock price has collected -0.41% of loss in the last five trading sessions.
+MarketWatch.com reported on 08/25/21 that Goldman Sachs, McDonald’s, tell employees to get vaccinated before coming back to work

 Is It Worth Investing in McDonald’s Corporation (NYSE :MCD) Right Now?